microsoft/foss-fund/README.md

 help communities and projects they are passionate about.

 A project of the [Microsoft Open Source Programs Office](https://opensource.microsoft.com), the FOSS Fund provides $10,000 sponsorships to open source projects as selected by Microsoft employees.
+To help drive an open contribution culture across Microsoft, employees are eligible to select projects for the fund when they participate in projects that are not governed by Microsoft.

 ## Funding recipients :money_with_wings: